Process and memory protections

 [ 0.000000] Using x86 segment limits to approximate NX protection

-Pointer Obfuscation
+Pointer obfuscation

 Some pointers stored in glibc are obfuscated via PTR_MANGLE/PTR_UNMANGLE macros internally in glibc, preventing libc function pointers from being overwritten during runtime.